aysegulaksu/block3-adv-web/exercises/exercise03-normal-table.md

 |Journey to the.. |Jules Verne         |
 |Leaves of grass  | Walt Whitman       |

-version 2-  I like version 2 more but not sure if this would be the correct approach...
+version 2-  I like version 1 more, but i think this version may work as well..

 book is primary key - author is foreign key
 |Book             | Genre         |Author        |